 Review: The title of the book of Psalms means to praise.
-It was written over a period of 1000 years by several writers with the earliest psalm recorded by Moses (Psalms 90), and the latest in 400 BC (Psalms 150).
+It was written over a period of 1000 years by several writers with the earliest psalm recorded by Moses (Psalm 90), and the latest in 400 BC (Psalm 150).
 David wrote approximately 70 of the 150 psalms contained in this book.

 The psalms were originally assembled in groups and booklets but eventually put together into the format we have today (150 psalms divided into five sections).
 These, however, do not include all the psalms that appear in the Old Testament.
 The psalms were used in Old Testament times as a Jewish hymnal, and many were sung to the accompaniment of instruments in David's time.
 It was later used in synagogue worship in this way during the time of Jesus and carried over into early Christian worship as well.

 Psalms is the most quoted book in the New Testament.
 It contains many Messianic references and Jesus Himself confirmed its Divine inspiration.
 For nearly 30 centuries it has had a universal and timeless appeal.